offbyone/ideas/content/old/asides/music-to-my-ears.md

 slug: music-to-my-ears
 status: draft

-If you\'re at all into post-rock (pretentious wankery, in other words), [Thee Silver Mt.
+If you're at all into post-rock (pretentious wankery, in other words), [Thee Silver Mt.
 Zionist](http://www.livejournal.com/users/charlatantric/) is a good little blog to check out.
 Very pleasant, nice-sounding music along the lines of Godspeed!
 You Black Emperor and Sigur Ros.

 Well, some of it is.